tsuru/basebuilder/php/README.md

 ## Next steps

-With the current implementation, it's quite easy to add an `hhvm` interpretor for instance.
+With the current implementation, it's quite easy to add another interpretor for instance.